 dGi',j'(k),Gi',j'(l)=1 if Gi',j'(k)≠Gi',j'(l)0 if Gi',j'(k)=Gi',j'(l).

-We next compute the genotype distance of kth individual to all the individuals in the genotype dataset; dk-l for all l in [1,K] where K represents the number of individuals in genotype dataset.
-The individual in the genotype dataset that has the smallest genotype distance is linked to kth individual:
+We next computed the genotype distance of the kth individual to all the individuals in the genotype dataset; dk-l for all l in [1,K] where K represents the number of individuals in the genotype dataset.
+The individual in the genotype dataset that has the smallest genotype distance was linked to kth individual:

 linked individual's index=argminl'∈1,Kdk-l'

-Finally, if the linked individual in the genotype dataset matches the individual in signal profile dataset, we mark the individual in the signal profile as a vulnerable individual.
-We also compute the first distance gap, d1,2, for each linked individual[16] to evaluate the reliability of linking.
-For a linked individual, first distance gap is computed as
+Finally, if the linked individual in the genotype dataset matched the individual in the signal profile dataset, we marked the individual in the signal profile as a vulnerable individual.
+We also computed the first distance gap, d1,2, for each linked individual16 to evaluate the reliability of linking.
+For a linked individual, the first distance gap is computed as

 d1,2=dk(1)- dk(2)

-where dk(1) and dk(2) is the minimum and second minimum genotype distance among all the genotype distances computed between kth individual and all the genotype dataset individuals.
+where dk(1) and dk(2) is the minimum and second minimum genotype distance among all the genotype distances computed between the kth individual and all the genotype dataset individuals.

 Computation of Sensitivity and Positive Predictive Value

-In order to compute the sensitivity and positive predictive value (PPV) of linkings when the linkings are selected using first distance gap measure, we use following formula:
+In order to compute the sensitivity and PPV of linkings when the linkings are selected using the first distance gap measure, we used following formula:

 Sensitivity=Number of correctly linked individuals with d1,2>d1,2min Number of All Individuals